vwvw25/Minority-Report-System/architecture/system_overview.md

 While the MMM sets total budgets for TPO and marketing campaigns at a **monthly** level, the MAB allocates those budgets **daily** across auction-based platforms (e.g. Facebook, TikTok, Programmatic).

-Accurate attribution of sales to campaigns is critical to ensuring the MAB allocates budget efficiently.
+The MRS functions as a **protective layer** between raw sales data and downstream optimisation systems.
-The MRS specifically identifies **sales anomalies** and establishes their causes to prevent them being misattributed to paid campaigns — misattribution that could otherwise cause the MAB to increase spend on the wrong activities.
+It identifies **sales anomalies** and establishes their causes to prevent them being misattributed to paid campaigns — misattribution that could otherwise cause the MAB to increase spend on the wrong activities.

 ---